JackPotat0/jackpotat0.github.io/docs/game.md

 - The ending for both games are just perfect.
 EVERY SINGLE DETAIL.
 - **Estelle is Bestelle**

+The remakes are easily some of the best remakes in all of gaming.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |
 | S+ | S+ | S | S+ | Estelle/Joshua/Kloe/Anelace |